How Much It Costs To Give Birth In Japan

 Under the 児童手当 (jidouteate) or Monthly Child Allowance, children up until the age of three receive 15,000 yen per month.
 Children from the age of three to the end of elementary school receive 10,000 yen (if you have three or more children, the third child onwards will receive 15,000 yen until the first child turns 18).
 Children in junior high school receive 10,000 yen.

-However, not all children are not eligible for this allowance as it depends on the income of the highest earner in your household.
+However, not all children are eligible for this allowance, as it depends on the income of the highest earner in your household.
 Taking dependents into account, those whose income exceeds the following are ineligible for the Monthly Child Allowance:

 # of Dependents Individual Income